-Commvault provides the Commvault Solution Design Tool (CSDT) for partners to assist customers in modelling initial day one and future day two expansion needs.
+Commvault provides the Commvault Solution Design Tool (CSDT) for partners to assist customers in modeling initial day-one and future day-two expansion needs.
 CSDT uses a data-based approach to sizing that analyzes and recommends the MediaAgent infrastructure to best suit the data types, retention period, and the number of regions.
 Smart defaults for deduplication and compression benefits are built-in into the estimations.

-It should be stressed that the CSDT tool was designed and built to assist in traditional infrastructure purchases and does not consider the elasticity of Amazon EC2 instances which can scale on demand.
-Amazon EC2 instance recommendations are therefore typically over-provisioned and should not be considered a hard requirement.
+It should be stressed that the CSDT tool was built to assist in traditional infrastructure purchases and does not consider the elasticity of Amazon EC2 instances which can scale on demand.
+Amazon EC2 instance recommendations are therefore typically over-provisioned and do not constitute a hard requirement.

-Disclaimer; CSDT is used to model and estimate the amount of computing infrastructure required to service a particular dataset, it does not model the pricing of Amazon services that Commvault utilizes (e.g. Amazon S3 GET/PUT API calls, network egress costs, VPC endpoint costs).
+Disclaimer: CSDT is used to model and estimate the amount of computing infrastructure required to service a particular dataset, it does not model the pricing impact of consumed AWS services (e.g., Amazon S3 GET/PUT API calls, network egress costs, VPC endpoint costs).
+Use the AWS Pricing Calculator exclusively for modelling your AWS costs.